vacu9708/Smart-CCTV/README.md

 ![image](https://user-images.githubusercontent.com/67142421/169100092-8fe7e05a-f1f8-46b7-8cac-38f9601638d2.png)
 > As you can see, illegal parking causes great inconvenience.
-> Searching for all the illegally parked cars high and low is very difficult for public officials given the limited number of public officials
+> The enforcement of all the unlawfully parked cars is very difficult given the limited number of Public Officials and the vast number of vehicles spread out everywhere.
 > So, automating the enforcement of illegally parked cars is a great need.

 ## Things used